Understand FEMALE Infidelity. Learn How Women Process Cheating. Find Out Why It's So Hard For Women To End And Get Over Their Affairs.

 The women in stage four included those who chose to stay married and continue their affairs and those who chose to divorce.
 Some of the women who continued their affairs stated that marital sex was improved by maintaining the extramarital relationship.
 Some thought the lover was a soul mate, but for one reason or another did not leave their husband and did not feel torn between the two.
 Others realized that their feelings were intensified by not sharing day-to-day living arrangements with their lover.
 Almost all of the women in this latter category were having affairs with married men.
 They believed their affairs could continue indefinitely without disrupting either partner’s primary relationship.
 The women who chose divorce and were in the beginning stages of a new relationship typically expressed relief at having finally made a decision and reported feeling normal again.
 Many of the divorced women who had remarried and were several years into their new marriages seemed somewhat reluctant to talk about the specifics of their past experiences.
 However, they did mention feelings of guilt and regret for having hurt their children and ex-spouses only to find themselves experiencing similar feelings in the new relationship.

 Women are cheating and relationships are ending because men and women lack necessary information.
+Today’s relationship problems are solvable, but you have to understand what the real problem is.
 The information in Women’s Infidelity should be common knowledge to couples, both married and unmarried, and to dating males and females.
 Trying to have a relationship today without the information in this book is like to trying to read without knowing the letters of the alphabet.
 This is not an exaggeration ─ it’s a fact.

 Reviews and Letters from Readers